JD (Osgoode), LLM (Berkeley), PhD (Osgoode)

 Office: Allard Hall, room 452

-Professor Flynn’s teaching and research focus on municipal law and governance, administrative law, property law, and experiential education.
+Professor Flynn’s teaching and research focuses on municipal law and governance, administrative law, property law, and experiential education.
 Her previous project, “The Landscape of Local in Toronto’s Governance Model,” looked at the overlapping geographies and governance of city space, including the formal and informal bodies that represent residents.
 The project, which resulted in several peer-reviewed paper and public reports, conceptualized how cities are understood in law and how they govern.
 Professor Flynn recently began a SSHRC-funded project which seeks to understand the legal relationship between First Nations and municipal governments.
 The goal of this project is to illuminate the legal obligations of municipal governments, including the duty to consult and accommodate, to create reciprocal, respectful relationships with Indigenous peoples and First Nations.

 In addition to these projects, Professor Flynn is fortunate to be a participant of Project Fact(s), which brings together academics and practitioners from across legal disciplines and professions to understand the many dimensions of the R. v.
 Stanley case.
 She is also contributing to a deeper understanding of the governance of “smart cities” in the City of Toronto, including the role and duties of Waterfront Toronto and Sidewalk Labs.